Codetoil/Platformer3D-Engine/README.md

-# 3d_game
+# Game3D

-This is a work-in-progress project created by my sister Elizabeth and I. It is currentely in elementery stages. v0.1.0
+Game3D, a 3D Platformer built for the web.
+It is currently in elementary stages.
+Version 0.1.1